blackfireio/player/docs/index.rst

 Player
 ======

-Blackfire Player is a powerful Web Crawling and Web Scraper library for PHP.
-It provides a nice API to **crawl HTTP services** and **extract data** from the HTML/XML/JSON responses.
+Blackfire Player is a powerful Web Crawling, Web Testing, and Web Scraper library for PHP.
+It provides a nice API to **crawl HTTP services**, **assert responses**, and **extract data** from HTML/XML/JSON responses.

 Some Blackfire Player uses cases: